fortrabbit/docs/15.tips/https-troubleshooting.md

 NET::ERR_CERT_COMMON_NAME_INVALID
 ```

 This can happen, if the domain is brand new and the cert is not yet installed.
 It can take up to 24 hours for the certs to get installed.
-The cert for the APEX domain (for forwarding) usually takes a bit longer than the other one.
+The cert for the Apex domain (for forwarding) usually takes a bit longer than the other one.

 This can also happen, if your domain is not routed to fortrabbit (yet).
 Only domains that are already routed to fortrabbit will receive a TLS cert.
 Please see the domain settings in the Dashboard.